 - PowerPoint or other presentation format is permissible.

-- For oral presentations, the online application (including the submission of an abstract) must be submitted by November 19th at 11:59pm.
-The file format of the abstract must be a PDF.
-We cannot accept abstracts submitted in any other way.
+- For oral presentations, the online application (including the submission of an abstract) must be submitted by Friday December 16th, 2022 at 11:59pm (extended from the original deadline of December 5th, 2022).

 - The recommended ratio format is 16:9.
 (This applies to the in person format).
 Please test your presentation via screen share prior to the day of the Hayes Forum.